mojamil/Expedijkstra/README.md

 Actual order of bfs traversal from Minot International Airport (MOT) in Minot, North Dakota, can be found at https://github-dev.cs.illinois.edu/cs225-fa20/shaffar3-smvarma2-mjamil3/blob/master/Examples/mot_bfs_order.txt

 ## Data Format
+For this project, the data was taken from https://openflights.org/data.html, and is the flight and route as of June 2014.
+The raw files can be found in the data folder of the repository.
 The data is in a .dat file and is separated by commas.
 There is an airports.dat that contains airport data with the following fields in order.
 The fields are strings unless stated otherwise(Like latitude, longitude, altitude):

 ```
 Airport ID    Unique OpenFlights identifier for this airport.